stereokai/amok/getting_started.md

 ### STARTING A NEW BROWSER PROCESS

-You can open a new browser tab by specifying the `--browser` option to amok, valid values for the browser options are `chrome` and `chromium`.
+You can open a new browser process with its own unique profile by specifying the `--browser` option when invoking amok, valid values for the browser options are `chrome` and `chromium`.

 ```sh